-- 6. Many are concerned that the White House's denouncement of "judicial supremacy" was an attempt to signal that the President can ignore judicial orders. - (a) If this president, any future president, or any other executive branch official refuses to comply with a court order, how should the courts respond?
+- 8. Many are concerned that the White House's denouncement of "judicial supremacy" was an attempt to signal that the President can ignore judicial orders.
+And after the President's first attempted Muslim ban, there were reports of Federal officials refusing to comply with court orders. - (a) If this President or any other executive branch official refuses to comply with a court order, how should the courts respond?

-Please see my responses to Questions 5(a), 7(a), and 8.
-If confirmed, and if such a scenario were to come before me, I will carefully examine the relevant authorities that may bear upon this question and fully and faithfully apply all applicable Supreme Court and Fifth Circuit precedent.
+Please see my responses to Questions 6(a), 7(a), and 10.
+If confirmed, and if such a scenario were to come before me, I will carefully examine the relevant authorities that may bear upon this question and fully and faithfully apply all applicable Supreme Court and Eighth Circuit precedent.
 As a judicial nominee, I do not believe it appropriate to comment further on an abstract and hypothetical scenario, which is or may be the subject of pending or impending litigation.
 See Code of Conduct for United States Judges, Canons 2(A), 3(A)(6), and 5(C).

-- 7. In Hamdan v.
+- 9. In Hamdan v.
 Rumsfeld, the Supreme Court recognized that the President "may not disregard limitations the Congress has, in the proper exercise of its own war powers, placed on his powers." - (a) Do you agree that the Constitution provides Congress with its own war powers and Congress may exercise these powers to restrict the President even in a time of war?

 The Constitution assigns powers over war and foreign affairs to the President and Congress.
 Questions regarding the appropriate exercise of these powers continue to arise in litigation.
 In evaluating conflicts between the two branches in this area, the Supreme Court has sought guidance from Justice Jackson's concurring opinion in Youngstown Sheet & Tube Co. v.
 Sawyer, 343 U.S. 579, 637 (1952) (Jackson, J., concurring).
 See, e.g., Hamdan v.
 Rumsfeld, 548 U.S. 557, 593 n.23 (2006) (citing Justice Jackson's concurrence).
-If confirmed, I will fully and faithfully apply
+Justice O'Connor famously wrote in her majority opinion in Hamdi v.
+Rumsfeld that: "We have long since made clear that a state of war is not a blank check for the President when it comes to the rights of the Nation's citizens."
+If confirmed, I will fully and faithfully apply Supreme Court and Eighth Circuit precedent, as well as any constitutional and statutory authority.
+As a judicial nominee, I do not believe it appropriate to comment further.